Val Formazza Beginner Tour

 > Let us handle the hut bookings, you just hike

 You step out of the cable car and into a world of contrast.
 Behind you, Switzerland’s tidy perfection.
 In front, Italy’s wild charm.
 You’re surrounded by green slopes and alpine silence except for the whistle of marmots.
 It feels like crossing into a different world on foot.
-Four days of light hiking, rifugio hospitality, and high-mountain views await.
+This four-day Alps hut-to-hut hike brings together light hiking, rifugio hospitality, and high-mountain views.
 And you don’t even need to carry a tent.

 The Val Formazza Beginner Tour is made for those who want to step into the high Alps without jumping into the deep end.
 You’ll start and finish in Ulrichen, Switzerland, and in between hike to three classic mountain huts across the border in Italy.
 Expect quiet trails, sweeping views, turquoise lakes like Toggia and Morasco, and even a dam crossing.
 Oh, and one day with a bit of a climb but you’ve got this.